raiyansayeed/shopify-intern-backend-challenge-2022/README.md

 ## Configuration

-Make sure PostgreSQL is running on your computer.
+Make sure PostgreSQL is started up on your computer.

+Note that if your environment paths are not set up correctly, you may have to run ```bin/rails [COMMAND]``` instead of the normal `rails` command.
 ## Database creation

 ```bash